2mol/site/content/posts/replit-haskell.md

 Repl.it great, not least because it started providing a [Haskell environment](https://repl.it/site/blog/haskell) two years ago.

-> sidenote: I was skeptical of online programming environments at first, since they seemed toy-like.
-However, a) young kids are building really impressive things in them and b) I intinctively started reaching for one myself for quick demos and experiments.
+> sidenote: I was skeptical of online programming environments at first, since the idea sounds a bit gimmicky.
+I changed my mind after seeing how many children build really impressive things in them, and how joyful it feels to use one for quick demos and experiments.
+It's really easy to send somebody a code snippet that just executes, zero friction.
 Beginners can still install stack or cabal afterwards, no rush.
 >
 > side-sidenote: repl.it has this feature where multiple people can join the same editor and all edit at the same time, which is insanely cool.
 Get some friends and click the "multiplayer" button.